DAAD Artists-in-Berlin Program: Guests

-105 filmmakers, such as Yvonne Rainer (1976), Istvan Szabo (1977), Andrei Tarkowski (1985), Jim Jarmusch (1987), Alina Rudnizkaia (2011), Sebastián Lelio (2012) and Xiaolu Guo (2012) have also participated in the program.
+105 filmmakers, such as Yvonne Rainer (1976), Istvan Szabo (1977), Andrei Tarkovsky (1985), Jim Jarmusch (1987), Alina Rudnizkaia (2011), Sebastián Lelio (2012) and Xiaolu Guo (2012) have also participated in the program.

 The first grant for dance and performance was awarded in 1989, and the program has since welcomed 13 such artists, including Wendy Perron (1992).

 The daadgalerie

 From the very beginning, the Artists-in-Berlin Program was intended to provide more than just funding and accommodation.
 Its mission was to connect isolated West Berlin with a wider cultural and creative world.
 As such, the program coordinators invited guest artists to city events, introduced them to influential figures in the German cultural scene, and ensured that they were able to publicly perform and display their work.
-To give these activities a concrete physical focus, the daadgalerie was created in 1978, providing the program’s artists with a set platform for their creative activities.
-To begin with, it was based in silent film star Henny Porten’s former villa in the Kurfürstenstraße, in what was then West Berlin.
+To give these activities a concrete physical focus, the daadgalerie was created in 1978, providing the program's artists with a set platform for their creative activities.
+To begin with, it was based in silent film star Henny Porten's former villa in the Kurfürstenstraße, in what was then West Berlin.
 However, in 2005 it was moved to new premises in the Zimmerstraße, close to Checkpoint Charlie in the centre of Berlin.
 It continues to host a wide range of events, including readings, concerts, film showings and performances.